 A. One of our scientific aims this year was to formally answer that question.
 We discovered that by combining 20 individual answers into a single "crowd" answer, we could produce a result that is as at least as good as the answer a scientist would give.
 We are currently developing methods that are expected to cut in half the number of individual answers needed to match the quality of an expert answer.
 This is important because it would double the speed of the research.

-To hear how EyesOnALZ got started and learn more about the different experts collaborating on this project, click here.
+Learn more about how EyesOnALZ got started and about the different experts collaborating on this project.

 Q. How much time overall has Stall Catchers shaved off the research timeline?